tomlogs/tomlogs.github.io/_drafts/building-a-photos-application-with-azure-app-service-and-blob-storage.md

 ### Store photos in Blob Storage from the Flask App upon upload

-We'll be using the Azure Storage Blob Python SDK in order to interact
+We'll be using the Azure Storage Blob Python SDK in order to interact with the Blob Storage from the Flask App.

+First, we'll need to get our Blob Storage credentials from the portal.
+These keys will allow us to access these resources securely.
+From the Azure Portal Home, click All Resources.
+You should see the storage account photosappstoragepost.
+From there, you can find the keys in the left sidebar, under the section Security + Networking.

+Click show keys, and copy the key.